 "We want you to pledge your support for disability sport and tell us how you’re going to get involved – together we can make an amazing difference."

 Does Hannah make you want to try wheelchair racing or help others experience the sport for the first time?
 Whether you play it, watch it or support it, pledge to Be Part Of It now.

 As part of our partnership with the golden girl we’ve made a few videos which take a closer look at Hannah’s life on and off the track.

-Before Brazil, Hannah sat down to talk about her passion for wheelchair racing and how it feels when you’re racing for gold and glory with all eyes on you.
+Before glory in Brazil, Hannah sat down to talk about her passion for wheelchair racing and how it feels when you’re racing for gold and glory with all eyes on you.

 The racing wheelchair that Hannah rode to triple Paralympic glory is named ‘Tink’ – find out the special story behind the name here.